juulsmustdie/SWE3313_TEAM9/Technical-Design/Data-Storage.md

 We will store all essential data in JSON files to make sure our data persists between sessions and behaves like a real-world application.

-The goal is to use a lightweight, readable format that integrates smoothly with Python and doesn't require a full database system—ideal.
+The goal is to use a lightweight, readable format that works smoothly with Python and doesn't require a full database system—ideal.

 ## Storage Format Choice: JSON